|A terrible creature, formed of snow and crystalline ice. Its feet leave puddles of icy water on the floor.|

 Tips & Tricks

-- Ice beasts introduce new players to the danger of elementally-charged attacks: the cold damage they deal bypasses AC.
+- Ice beasts introduce new players to the danger of elementally-charged attacks.
+Unlike most actual spells, the cold damage they deal bypasses AC.
 Melee characters should show more caution than usual around these creatures, softening them up at a distance if possible.

 - Their immunity to cold and poison can be a problem for some characters.
-Characters who have been kiting dangerous foes with poison or curare darts will suddenly find that trick useless, and Ice Elementalists will likely be unable to damage them.
+Characters who have been kiting dangerous foes with poison or curare darts will suddenly find that trick useless.

 - If you have a wand of flame, now's not a bad time to use it.